Key Takeaways

 6. KuCoin

 KuCoin, launched in 2017, is a cryptocurrency exchange that offers a wide range of products, including spot trading, margin trading, and derivatives.
-Known for its user-friendly interface and large selection of altcoins, KuCoin is a great platform for traders of all experience levels.
+Known for its user-friendly interface and large selection of altcoins, KuCoin is a popular platform for traders of all experience levels.

 Key Features: